CrowdSec is the most popular Linux & Self-Hosted alternative to SpyLog.

 SpyLog Alternatives

 SpyLog is described as 'Monitor logs from several sources and execute actions based on some rules.
 Can be used to protect against brute-force attacks' and is a Remote Desktop tool in the network & admin category.
 There are more than 10 alternatives to SpyLog for Windows, Linux, Web-based, Self-Hosted and Mac.
 The best SpyLog alternative is CrowdSec.
-It's not free, so if you're looking for a free alternative, you could try Fail2ban or SSHGuard.
+It's not free, so if you're looking for a free alternative, you could try CrowdSec or Fail2ban.
 Other great apps like SpyLog are IPBanPro, reaction, Denyhosts and RdpGuard.

 - 21 Fail2ban alternatives